edjiang/CodeDay-Guide/8-the-event.md

 ### Getting ready for presentations

-An hour before the presentations, you should turn on "Presentation Sign-up" in your organizer console, and make an announcement for teams to register for presentations.
+An hour before the judges arrive, you should turn on "Presentation Sign-up" in your organizer console, and make an announcement for teams to register for presentations.
 (This is necessary because of a usual attrition during the time between team photos and presentations.)
 You can then use the "Presentation Schedule" function of the organizer console to get a randomized presentation schedule.

 Have teams check the schedule to make sure they're on it.

 Presentations
 -------------

 Judging
 -------